wxy20850606/wxy20850606.github.io/content/posts/2025/07/i-feel-loved-every-time-i-look-at-the-sky.md

 She had begged me to keep trying — to go to marriage counseling, to give her son another chance.
 But she knew what the returned money meant:

-Last month, while I visited my parents in China,
-my in-laws took Amy to their house.

-When I returned, I asked gently,
-“Should we bring Amy home?”

-They said no.
-I think they could feel it — that I no longer held the same tenderness for her.
-Not because of Amy.
-But because **I was shifting**.
-Because I finally needed to **focus on myself**.

----

-Our last encounter hadn’t gone well.

-My mother-in-law had offered $3,000 for a family trip to Shanghai Disneyland.
-Later, I overheard: they said I was *“too demanding.”*

-I felt insulted.  it is them who suggested to fund this trip at the first place.
-So I returned the money — not out of pride, but to **protect my dignity**.

-I told my father-in-law:

-> “I’ll find a job after my son go to elementary school.
-I’ll stand on my own.”

-And I meant it.

-I know she was hurt.
-She had begged me to keep trying — to go to marriage counseling, to give her son another chance.
-But she knew what the returned money meant:

 > It meant: **I want my independence back.**
-> I had been performing the role of the good mum, the good owner, the good wife, the good daughter-in-law.
+I had been performing the role of the good mum, the good owner, the good wife, the good daughter-in-law.
-> But I am awake now.
+But I am awake now.

 ---